Federal Universal Service Fund

 Frequently Asked Questions

 The attorneys at Thomas Lynch & Associates are familiar with the rules and regulations that govern the 499A and 499Q filings and can advise you as to how revenue should be classified.
-This is particularly important for prepaid, calling card and VOIP carriers.
+This is particularly important for prepaid, wholesale, calling card and VOIP carriers.
 Also, for some international carriers, or carriers with limited revenue related to the Universal Service Fund requirements, we can obtain a waiver of certain filing requirements or help to eliminate the USF surcharge completely.
 It is not expensive to have us review your filing and process it with USAC, and it may save you much money in the long run.

 On June 21, 2006, the FCC decided that VOIP providers that are interconnected to the public switched telephone network must contribute to the Universal Service Fund.
-And recenlty, the FCC decided that non-interconnected VOIP providers must also contribute to the USF.
+And recently, the FCC decided that non-interconnected VOIP providers must also contribute to the USF.
 How you report your revenue, however, depends on your mix of intrastate, interstate and international traffic.
 By using the FCC’s safe harbor rule, and the Commission’s order permitting traffic studies, we can help you minimize the amount of revenue subject to the Universal Service Fund surcharge and the four other surcharges assessed with the 499A.

 Click here for more information.